Meme Stocks, Social Investing, and the Future of Market Stability

 How Expanding Medicaid Impacts Household Debt

-Sasha Indarte and Gideon Bornstein, assistant professors of finance at Wharton, investigate how the expansion of social insurance affects households’ accumulation of debt, in their 2023 paper.
-In this insightful interview, Professor Indarte dives into these findings and discusses their importance in the larger conversation around the economic resilience of...Read More
+Sasha Indarte and Gideon Bornstein, assistant professors of finance at Wharton, investigate how the expansion of social insurance affects households’ accumulation of debt, in their 2023 paper, supported by the Rodney White Center.
+In this insightful interview, Professor Indarte dives into these findings and discusses their importance in the larger...Read More

 Wharton Faculty on Financial Literacy

 The Ripple Effect podcast from Knowledge at Wharton presents a series of episodes featuring Wharton faculty, offering their expert insight on financial literacy.
-Browse the episodes below: How Financial Literacy Helps Underserved Students Professor David Musto Wharton’s David Musto talks about Penn’s financial literacy course, which is being taught to...Read More
+Browse the full series below, and listen to a special "Best of: Financial Literacy" episode of Ripple Effect to hear highlights from each installment.
+How Financial Literacy...Read More

 Reflections from a Graduating Jacobs Scholar: Q&A with Zachary Long